Open every day of the year

-- Prices depend on the formula chosen: "visit castle + gardens + tales" or "gardens + tales".
+- The rates depend on the chosen formula: "visit castle + gardens + tales" or "gardens + tales".

-- Reduced fares for children, over 60 years of age, teachers, jobseekers, military personnel, large families, people with disabilities - on presentation of supporting documents
+- Reduced rates for children, over 60 years old, teachers, job seekers, military, large families, disabled persons - Upon presentation of a receipt

 - Free for children under 5